Welcome To The Paradise Rotary Club WE-CONE

 Proceedings of the October 10, 2019 Lunch Meeting of

 THE ROTARY CLUB OF PARADISE

-Brian Gray, President of the Rotary Club of Paradise, began this Lunch Meeting with an Invocation by Rob A. and the Pledge of Allegiance led by Scott S.
+Tom Baker President Elect of the Rotary Club of Paradise, began this Lunch Meeting with an Invocation by Tom G. and the Pledge of Allegiance led by Bill M.

 OUR LUNCH MEETING PROGRAM

 PE Tom introduced our Speaker, Candace J. Grubbs, Butte County Clerk-Recorder.
 She goes by “Candy.”
 She’s been the County Clerk-Recorder for approximately 32 years.
 She is an elected official and the Registrar Of Voters.
 Best of all, she’s been a member of the Oroville Rotary Club since 1987!

 Candy elaborated on her background a bit.
 She was the 1st woman invited to join the Oroville Rotary Club.
 When she attended the RI Convention in France, the staff there assumed she was the Club President’s wife.
 She had to correct them.
 She noted that at that time, British Rotary Clubs were not admitting women.

 The central point of Candy’s Program was Vote-By-Mail.
 Inherent in that voting posture is the fact that everyone’s RESIDENCE address must be accurate.
 Mailing address and RESIDENCE address can be different.
 Former Paradise residents planning to return to Paradise need to make sure they are registered for voting as a Paradise Resident.

 Many aspects of voting have changed thanks to the Voter’s Choice Act(VCA) of 2016.
 Candy was not ready for Butte County to adopt it, but the Camp Fire forced the issue.
 The VCA created Vote Centers offering all voting services, i.e., receive replacement ballots, submit ballots, register (right up to election day) and of course vote in person.